National Guard VA Loan Eligibility

 As a thank you for their service, the VA guarantees home loans called VA loans.
-This is generally the best mortgage program available, thanks to its low rates and option to buy without a downpayment.
+This is generally the best mortgage program available, thanks to its low rates and the option to buy without a down payment.

 However, not everyone who has served the government is eligible for VA loans.
 There are strict stipulations, and they change depending on how each person served.